National and local college scholarships available through SkyLine/SkyBest

 Established by the cooperative’s Board of Directors in 1987 and named in memory of former board president, educator and community leader Frank James, the scholarship program has presented more than a half million dollars in scholarship awards to date.
 To qualify, applicants must be children of current SkyLine or SkyBest telecommunications service customers of at least one year, and be graduating high school seniors, including home-schooled students, in the co-op’s five-county service area of Alleghany, Ashe, Avery, Watauga and Johnson.
 The scholarships will be awarded on the basis of scholastic achievement, financial need, demonstrated leadership and community involvement.

 Applications are available at area high school guidance departments, all SkyLine Customer Service Centers and on www.skybest.com/scholarships.
-Please check with the guidance department for the local high school’s scholarship deadline information, and the deadline for home school/private school applications is March 13.
+Check with the guidance department for the local high school’s scholarship deadline information, and the deadline for home school/private school applications is March 13.

 (0) comments